-- I do not normally use a brace following surgery.
+- Mr Asopa does not normally provide a brace following surgery.

-- You should not do contact sports for 9 months to allow the graft to heal fully.
+- You will need to avoid contact sports for 9 months to allow the graft to heal fully.

 RISKS OF SURGERY

-Risks include infection, blood clots (deep vein thrombosis and pulmonary embolism), pain, stiffness, damage to nerves and blood vessels (including numbness around the knee), failure of the surgery to stabilise your knee are all risks of ACL surgery.
+Risks of ACL surgery include infection, blood clots (deep vein thrombosis and pulmonary embolism), pain, stiffness, damage to nerves and blood vessels (including numbness around the knee), failure of the reconstruction and/or the surgery to stabilise your knee.

 Rehabilitation will be required after surgery.
 A guide to the rehabilitation process for ACL surgery can be found here.